hyunwoogu/dynamic_bias/README.md

 ### Notebooks

-To replicate the figures in the paper, visit `notebooks/` and run the corresponding jupyter notebooks.
+To replicate the figures in the paper, run the jupyter notebooks under `notebooks/`.
 Note that as these notebooks contain the code for downloading the required output files, the previous steps of generating outputs or training models may be skipped.
 Expected run time of each notebook is less than a minute.

 ## Citation